 Please also see the "Househunting Tips" tab.

-While it would be ideal to see a property in person before you sign a contract for longer-term accommodation, that is not always feasible for international students.
+While it would be ideal to see a property in person before you sign a contract for accommodation for your studies, that is not always feasible for international students.

 It can be very difficult to get a real idea of what a property is like without seeing it in person.
 Most online advertising sites will have photographs of properties to help you with this.